Armored Heart: L'Odeur de l'Amour

 She shook her head and gently explored herself with her fingers.
 The dress smelled like love, and how her husband made her feel.
 She curled her fingers into herself, and she felt stupéfiante.
 The foreign word in the Divine Language came to her exactly as the smell and the feeling of her own touch came together.

 Lanri giggled.
 The divine language felt so appropriate to invoke right now.
 She… Everything felt good as she touched herself, and inhaled the pleasant smells of the dress.
 It really smelled exactly like her Faron.
 It made her feel like he was there with her again, touching her the way only he could; feeling and exploring her, devoting his entire being to making her feel good.
 She wanted that now.
 It only made sense, right?
-She was in a shrine to Ishi, and the Goddess Ishi would want nothing less than for those in her temples to feel good.
+She was in a shrine to Ishara, and the Goddess Ishara would want nothing less than for those in her temples to feel good.

-She played with herself passionately, enjoying the feelings she’d suppressed and rejected since he... since the last time they did this.
+She played with herself passionately, enjoying the feelings she’d suppressed and rejected since he… Since the last time they did this.
 She moaned, and giggled, and kept smelling les choses stupéfantes et divines.
-She didn’t want to ever stop smelling this amazing dress.
+She didn't want to ever stop smelling this amazing dress.
 She wanted to let it permeate her, wanted to be ever closer to it.

 She curled her toes and kicked her legs, yearning to feel the peak.
-Vividly, she imagined her love proving himself the artist in bed she knew him to be as she explored her clit and folds, and she stared up at the statue of Ishi.
-As she took another breath, she imagined, no… she knew that the Goddess had always been there, guiding the couple in their pursuit of mutual pleasure.
+Vividly, she imagined her love proving himself the artist in bed she knew him to be as she explored her clit and folds, and she stared up at the statue of Ishara.
+As she took another breath, she imagined, no… She knew that the Goddess had always been there, guiding the couple in their pursuit of mutual pleasure.
 Lanri was so very grateful for that.
 She let her gratitude to the Goddess out in the form of a passionate cry as she reached her peak and a wave of joy and satisfaction rushed across her entire body.

 Lethargy and satisfaction both took a hold of her mind, and she kept taking slower and deeper breaths.
 She had a smile on her face when she let her eyes slowly fall shut, and soon fell asleep in the glow of her lantern, her late husband's magic still powering the flame that was keeping her warm.

-Did you like this chapter?
+Author's note: Did you like this chapter?
 Did you hate it?
-Please let us know either way on Discord at “illicitalias” and “guardalp”.
-If you like this story enough that you would like to read the rest right away, then you should send a message, too.
+Please let us know either way on Discord at “illicitalias”, “guardalp”, and "cry.havoc".
+If you like this story enough that you would like to read whole thing right away, then you should send a message, too.
 We’ll gladly share the remaining chapters early in exchange for feedback.
-Thanks to Rdodger for their feedback, Adam for helping clean up the very rough first draft of this chapter, and to Havoc for his undeniable part in shaping the stories told in the AH universe.
+Special thanks to Lunarcircuit, Rdodger, and Noelle for their contributions to the story.